-Breast enhancement is a surgical procedure that can alter and enhance the size and shape of the breasts.
+Breast augmentation with implants is a surgical procedure that can alter and enhance the size and shape of the breasts.
 Women can undergo these elective treatments to obtain greater symmetry and balance across their physiques, create the coveted, hourglass figure or simply improve upon naturally small-sized breasts.
 Women can also undergo breast enlargement or reconstructive surgeries after having received single or double mastectomies as part of their cancer treatments.
 There are also many transgender individuals who use augmentative procedures to create realistic-looking breasts when transitioning from male to female.
 Rich with both benefits and drawbacks, breast enlargement can change physical appearances and lives.
 Following is everything you need to know about this increasingly popular cosmetic solution.

 How Breast Enlargement Is Performed

 Breast enhancement typically requires the insertion of saline or silicone implants either above or beneath the chest muscles.
 During these procedures, surgeons can make small, u-shaped incisions just beneath the breast, where post-surgery scar tissue is less likely to be seen.
 Other methods involve full or partial removal of the areola, in order to insert the implant through this opening before reattaching the nipple or fashioning a new one entirely.
 Some of the latest and most innovative augmentation techniques involve the making of a small incision in the underarm so that implants can be placed discreetly and no discernible scar tissue exists.
 The method that applied is largely determined by the patient’s cosmetic goals, the amount of tissue that exists and the long-term plan for implant maintenance.
 In most instances, implants will need to be replaced every ten to 15 years in order to minimize the risks of leaks and ruptures.